-The steps and supporting guidance below will help you prepare for your next meeting.
-You can also download the steps as a quick-reference checklist:
+You can also download the steps in this article as a quick-reference checklist:

-If you're looking for possible agenda items for your upcoming spring meeting, this article will tell you what most governing boards will be talking about this term.
+If you're looking for possible agenda items for upcoming meetings, use our autumn term, spring term, and summer term agendas to tell you what governing boards will be talking about and help you prepare questions.

-You should have made a note of any action points that were assigned to you in the last meeting and acted on them.
-If you haven't already done so, read the previous meeting's minutes and follow up on any points relevant to you as soon as possible.
+In the last meeting, you should have made a note of any action points that were assigned to you, and acted on them afterwards.
+If you haven't already, read the previous meeting's minutes and follow up on any points relevant to you as soon as possible.

 You can expect to see actions such as: